aferrandi/dbtarzan/sourceforge/README.md

 Have always a row selected in an open table, so that it is possible to show a vertical row view.

-- Release 1.22

-Fields/columns suggestions in the where clause text box

-Ctrl-Del closes the current tab

-DBTarzan as snap now opens the browser to show the help/documentation